SeyiAriyo/DSA-Petful-Server-Wesley-Sey/README.md

 /api/cat/ removes the next cat from the queue and returns it /api/people/next removes the next person from the queue and returns it

+# Technology

+We deployed this using Vercel
+The tech used was React, HTML5, CSS3, and Javascript.
 This app was built using Node, Express, and React

-This is a boilerplate project used for starting new projects!
+The app utilizes asynchronous calls to a Heroku server that responds with data.
+By working on this project, you can learn how to set API calls to state, and utilize that state asynchronously to provide content.
+We utilized a queue data structure to store the cat and dog information, so further developing this app can be a great help to learning data structures.

 ## How do set up?